akullpp/awesome-java/CONTRIBUTING.md

 * Please make an individual pull request for each suggestion.
 * Use the following format for libraries: \[LIBRARY\]\(LINK\) - DESCRIPTION.
 * Entries should be sorted in ascending alphabetical order, i.e. a to z.
-* Prefix duplicate library names with their vendor or namespace followed by a space: Foo\Bar would be Foo Bar.
 * New categories, or improvements to the existing categorisation are welcome.
 * Keep descriptions short, simple and unbiased.
 * End all descriptions with a full stop/period.